JRazek/NNEngine/README.md

 <br>
 <br>

-In few days there is going to be added recurrent layers differentiation through _time.
+In few days there is going to be added recurrent layers with differentiation through _time.